chromaui/learnstorybook.com/content/intro-to-storybook/react/en/get-started.md

 ```

 <div class="aside">
-You may have noticed we've added the <code>--watchAll</code> flag to our test command, don't worry it's intentional, this small change will ensure that all tests run and everything is ok with our application.
-While you progress through this tutorial you will be introduced to different test scenarios, so probably you might want to consider and add the flag to your test script in your <code>package.json</code> to ensure your entire test suite runs.
+<code>--watchAll</code> flag to our test command, this small change will ensure that all tests run and everything is ok with the application.
+In tutorial used different test scenarios, so probably you might want to consider and add the flag to your test script in <code>package.json</code> to ensure the entire test suite runs.
 </div>

 Our three frontend app modalities: automated test (Jest), component development (Storybook), and the app itself.